slytomcat/stone_scissors_paper/README.md

 - `response`: the same values as in responses on the request for bet and disclosure.

 Some additional responses can be received in the requests for bet, disclose and result:

-    - `unauthorized` - the error message when player is not authorized to place a bet.
+- `unauthorized` - the error message when player is not authorized to play in this round.
 - `round had been falsificated` - the error message when the round information was falsificated.
 The falsificated round cannot be continued.